Elements and chemical compounds

 An element consists of only type of atom.

-Mix the together and you have – a mixture of iron and sulfur.
+Mix them and you have nothing more than a mixture of iron and sulfur.

 - Two or more substances/chemical compounds included.

 - The substances can relatively easy be separated from each other.